Choosing & Using Computers

-Mobile phones that also access wireless networks can be registered with ITS.
+Smart phones that also access wireless networks can be registered with ITS.
 Use of cellular or smart phones is restricted to certain locations and times.
-All rules that pertain to the use of a laptop also apply to mobile phones.
+All rules that pertain to the use of a laptop also apply to phones.

 Unsupported or Restricted Hardware

 - Any network equipment including hubs, routers, and switches,

 - Any Ethernet device, other than a computer, including gaming devices,